charlesGOAT/ShopifyChallenges/Back-End/README.md

 6.Click on the link, and it will bring you to another page where you can add items to the inventory.

-The extra challenge I chose was to be able to filter by different things. </br
+The extra challenge I chose was to be able to filter by different things. <br/>
->Here, my filter contains the option to check all Items, check items that are out of stock, and check items that are in stock.
+Here, my filter contains the option to check all Items, check items that are out of stock, and check items that are in stock.